Staging and prognostic factors in hepatocellular carcinoma

 This topic review will provide an overview of staging and prognostic scoring systems for HCC.
 Surgical and nonsurgical treatments for HCC are discussed separately.
 (See "Overview of treatment approaches for hepatocellular carcinoma".)

 STAGING AND PROGNOSTIC SCORING SYSTEMS

-Tumor, node, metastasis (TNM) staging — The American Joint Committee on Cancer (AJCC) TNM staging system (identical to that of the Union Internationale Contre le Cancer [UICC]) was revised in 2010 (table 1) .
+Tumor, node, metastasis (TNM) staging — The current combined TNM staging classification of the American Joint Committee on Cancer (AJCC)/Union for international Cancer Control (UICC) was revised in 2010 (table 1) .
 Like the 2002 classification, this system recognizes the most important predictors of prognosis: the number of tumors, and the presence and extent of vascular invasion within the tumor [13,14].
-However, compared with the 2002 staging system, there are some reclassification changes, primarily surrounding the better prognosis for multiple HCC versus HCC with major vascular invasion:
+However, compared with the 2002 staging system, there are some reclassification changes, primarily surrounding the better prognosis for multiple HCC versus HCC with major vascular invasion.